ava-labs/avalanche-docs/docs/subnets/create-a-fuji-subnet.md

     No
 ```

-Hitting `Yes` will attempt at writing the config file:
+Hitting `Yes` is going to attempt at writing the config file:

 <!-- markdownlint-disable MD013 -->